Answers to frequently asked questions

 Moving information around quickly is taken for granted in our modern society.
 Deutsche Post therefore relies on automatic processing for POSTWURFSPEZIAL items.
 If the items are not suitable for automation in all machine passes, additional costs are incurred for manual intervention.

-Our MAIL automation management advisors (known as ABBs) are happy to assist with automation.
+Customer account managers are happy to answer questions about suitability for automatic processing.
 They can help you plan your item and answer questions about layout, paper and partial addresses.

 - How much notice does POSTWURFSPEZIAL need?